drieslab/tilework/README.md

 # GiottoTile

-A lightweight R package for efficient spatial and pixel-based tiling operations on large datasets (currently only raster).
+Open source and S4 extensible framework for efficient spatial and pixel-based tiling operations on large datasets (currently only raster).
 GiottoTile provides easy-to-use tile iterators that enable memory-efficient processing of spatial data through parallelizable tile-based operations.

+This package is part of the Giotto Suite ecosystem for spatial-omics analysis, although the only other Giotto Suite package it depends on is {GiottoUtils}.

 # Features